klinecharts/KLineChart/docs/en/chart-api.md

 ### dispose(dcs)
 Destroy a chart.
 Once destroyed, the chart will no longer be usable.
 - `dcs` can be one of div node, node id and chart instance

-### extension.addTechnicalIndicator(technicalIndicator)
+### extension.addTechnicalIndicatorTemplate(template)
-Add a technical indicator globally.
+Add a technical indicator template globally.

-- `technicalIndicator` technical indicator information, please refer to [technical indicator](technical-indicator.md)
+- `template` technical indicator template, please refer to [technical indicator](technical-indicator.md)

-### extension.addGraphicMark(graphicMark)
+### extension.addGraphicMarkTemplate(template)
-Add a graphic mark globally.
+Add a graphic mark template globally.

-- `graphicMark` graphic mark information, please refer to [graphic mark](graphic-mark.md)
+- `template` graphic mark template, please refer to [graphic mark](graphic-mark.md)